asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 tags: ['pair programming', 'extreme programming']
 ---

 In my previous post <LINK> I discussed the misconceptions about pair programming.
 When trying to encourage skeptical development organizations to learn pair programming its not only important to understand the misconceptions but also be able to articulate its benefits.
-Pair programming addresses so many traditional sofwtare project issues in development organizations I consider it an essential practice of modern software development teams.
+Pair programming addresses so many traditional sofwtare project issues that managers typically had to deal with that I consider it an essential practice of modern software development teams.

 ## A Social Activity